 Welcome to the Cohen lab at UNC-Chapel Hill !

-To identify the pathogenic mechanisms underlying neurodegenerative disease.
+One-liner: To identify the pathogenic mechanisms underlying neurodegenerative disease.

 We utilize a multidisciplinary approach from the "bottom-up", starting at the protein level and progressing towards more relevant models to answer fundamental questions about protein function and aggregation in neurodegenerative disease.